Report MAterials (August 2025)

-The Quality Measure Catalog is a voluntary survey administered jointly by CHIA and the Health Policy Commission (HPC) that collects information on which quality measures payers have included in their global budget-based risk contracts with health care providers for the upcoming year.
-The survey is used to assess payer adherence to the Massachusetts Aligned Measure Set—a limited set of high-priority quality measures recommended and updated annually by the Quality Measure Alignment Taskforce.
+The Quality Measure Catalog is a voluntary survey administered by CHIA and the Health Policy Commission (HPC).
+It gathers information on which quality measures payers have included in their global budget-based contracts with health care providers that year.
+The survey helps track whether payers are following the Massachusetts Aligned Measure Set—a limited group of high-priority quality measures that are recommended and updated each year by the Quality Measure Alignment Taskforce.

 Learn more about the Quality Measure Alignment Taskforce and its initiatives.